-When a user visits a page served over HTTPS, their connection with the web server is encrypted with TLS and is therefore safeguarded from sniffers and man-in-the-middle attacks.
-If the HTTPS page includes content retrieved through regular, cleartext HTTP, then the connection is only partially encrypted; the unencrypted content is accessible to sniffers and can be modified by man-in-the-middle attackers, so the connection is not safeguarded.
-When a web page exhibits this behavior, it is called a mixed content page.
+When a user visits a page served over HTTPS, their connection with the web server is encrypted with TLS and is therefore safeguarded from most sniffers and man-in-the-middle attacks.
+An HTTPS page that includes content fetched using cleartext HTTP is called a mixed content page.
+Pages like this are only partially encrypted, leaving the unencrypted content accessible to sniffers and man-in-the-middle attackers.
+That leaves the pages unsafe.

 Types of mixed content

 There are two categories for mixed content: mixed passive/display content and mixed active content.
 The difference lies in the threat level of the worst case scenario if content is rewritten as part of a man-in-the-middle attack.
-In the case of passive content, the threat is low (webpage appears broken or with misleading content).
+In the case of passive content, the threat is lower (the page may contain misleading content, or the user's cookies may be stolen).
 In the case of active content, the threat can lead to phishing, sensitive data disclosure, redirection to malicious sites, etc.